roban/machine-epistemology/_posts/2017-09-30-how-bias-enters-a-model.md

 ![png]({{ site.baseurl }}/notebooks/how-bias-enters-a-model_files/how-bias-enters-a-model_4_2.png)

-Above you can see that the probability of (actually) being in the positive class is correlated with the attribute and with one of the predictors.
-This results in points with attribute $A=b$ being much more likely to be in the positive class.
+Above you can see that the probability of (actually) being in the positive class is correlated with the attribute and with both of the predictors.

 ```python